Primal Dual Continual Learning: Balancing Stability and Plasticity through Adaptive Memory Allocation: Continual Learning in the Dual Domain

-\end{proposition} Proposition 1 suggests that for Problem \eqref{Pt} to be solvable, the forgetting tolerances $\{\epsilon_k\}$ need to match the task similarity $\delta$.
-For instance, if $\epsilon_k = m_k+M\delta$ for all $k$, then problem \eqref{Pt} is feasible at all iterations, and its solution is $M\delta$ close to the optimum in terms of the expected loss on the current task.
-In what follows, we explain how to undertake this constrained learning problem once the forgetting tolerances are set.
+\end{proposition} For instance, if $\epsilon_k = m_k+M\delta$ for all $k$, then problem \eqref{Pt} is feasible at all iterations, and its solution is $M\delta$ close to the optimum in terms of the expected loss on the current task.

-As done in standard supervised learning, to solve problem \eqref{Pt}, the function class $\mathcal{F}$ is parameterized (e.g., by a neural network), and expectations are approximated by sample means. \eqref{Pt} is a statistical constrained optimization problem, whose Lagrangian empirical dual can be written as where $\hat{\mathcal{L}}(\boldsymbol{\theta}, \boldsymbol{\lambda})$ denotes the empirical Lagrangian, $n_k$ denotes the number of samples from task $k$ available at iteration $t$, and $\boldsymbol{\lambda}=[\lambda_1 ~ \dots ~ \lambda_t]^T$ denotes the set of dual variables corresponding to the task-level constraints.
-For a fixed $\boldsymbol{\lambda}$, the Lagrangian $\hat{\mathcal{L}}(\boldsymbol{\theta}, \boldsymbol{\lambda})$ is a regularized objective, where the losses on previous tasks act as regularizing functionals.
-Thus, the saddle point problem in \eqref{Dt} can be viewed as a two-player gamer, or as a regularized minimization, where the regularization weight $\boldsymbol{\lambda}$ is updated during the training procedure according to the degree of constraint satisfaction or violation.
-This contrast with several replay and knowledge distillation approaches that augment the loss using manually-tuned hyperparameters \citep{buzzega2020dark, MICHIELI2021103167}.
+However, the feasibility of problem \eqref{Pt} tells us nothing about how to solve it.
+Note that even if the loss $\ell(f_{\theta}(x), y)$ is convex in~$(f_{\theta}(x), y)$~(such as MSE and cross-entropy loss), the function~$\ell$ need not be convex in~$\theta$.
+This is the case, for instance, for typical modern ML models~(e.g., if $f_{\theta}$ is a convolutional neural network or a transformer-based language model).
+Hence, \eqref{Pt} is usually a non-convex optimization problem for which there is no straightforward way to project onto the feasibility set~(i.e., onto the set of no-forgetting models).

-In general, the dual problem yields a lower bound on $P^{\star}_t$, which is known as \emph{weak duality}.
-However, under certain conditions, $D^{\star}_t$ attains $P^{\star}_t$ and the optimal dual variable $\boldsymbol{\lambda}^{\star}$ indicates the sensitivity of $P^{\star}_t$ with respect to constraint perturbations \citep{rockafellar1997convex}.
-More precisely, we state the following theorem, whose proof can be found in Appendix~\ref{app:theo}, which characterizes the variations of $P^{\star}_t$ as a function of the constraint levels $\{\epsilon_k\}_{k=1}^t$, and serves as a motivation for the proposed memory partition and sample selection methods.
+In light of these challenges, we turn to Lagrangian duality. \eqref{Pt} is a statistical constrained optimization problem, whose empirical dual can be written as where $\hat{\mathcal{L}}(\theta, \boldsymbol{\lambda})$ denotes the empirical Lagrangian, $n_k$ denotes the number of samples from task $k$ available at iteration $t$, and $\boldsymbol{\lambda}$ denotes the vector of dual variables corresponding to the task-level constraints.
+For a fixed $\boldsymbol{\lambda}$, the Lagrangian $\hat{\mathcal{L}}(\theta, \boldsymbol{\lambda})$ is a regularized objective, where the losses on previous tasks act as regularizing functionals.
+Thus, the saddle point problem in \eqref{Dt} can be viewed as a two-player game, or as a regularized minimization, where the regularization weight $\boldsymbol{\lambda}$ is updated during the training procedure according to the degree of constraint satisfaction or violation.
+We elaborate on this iterative procedure when we present the primal-dual algorithm in Section \ref{sec:pdcl}.